Headteacher: Mrs J Boylan

 The Rule of Law

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
-Whether it be through choice of learning challenges, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-Children are also given the opportunity to make behaviour choices each day.
+As a school we educate and provide boundaries for pupils to make choices, through provision of a safe environment and an empowering education.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; for example, in computing through our E-Safety policy.

 Tolerance of those of Different Faiths and Beliefs